 Is it safe to ride a scooter in Thailand?

-Is it hard to ride a scooter?
+Is it hard to drive a scooter?

 Tips and Tricks for Your Vacation